eurotox-2023-aitox-cec/course-materials/plenary/keynote/README.md

-This is the talk for:
+This is the folder for talk:

 **Thomas Hartung (John’s Hopkins University, USA) Introducing Artificial Intelligence in Toxicology (keynote 1 – plenary start)**